- PetMed Staff

 - Contact Us

 What They Are: These agile, wingless insects feed on hematophagy off the blood of mammals and birds.
 They are very commonly found on dogs, cats, rabbits, and other species.
-Although preventing these pesky parasites is quite simple, they can be quite difficult to rid.
+Although preventing these pesky parasites is quite simple, they can be quite difficult to rid due to the different life cycles hatching and developing.
 And because they can be difficult to rid and tough to see, they can be lethal to our dogs and cats!

 Common Myths: "My pet cannot have fleas because he lives indoors only" - Fleas are quite the accomplished jumpers are are able to hitch a ride on you, your clothing, etc., and drop off into the flooring of your home whether it be carpet or wood.
 Once that happens, they can easily jump onto your pet within your home.
 They are even able to thrive in well-regulated temperatures within your home as well.